 Once you have reviewed the DORTS document, you have the option of signing the form to confirm that you received this consumer protection information.

 To reiterate, It is not required for clients and non-clients to sign the Disclosure of Representation in Trading Services document.

 That said, the Realtor is required to sign the Disclosure of Representation in Trading Services and submit it to their Brokerage.
 If, after reading the DORTS document, you decide that you do not need a Realtor to represent you, they may be required to present you with the Disclosure of Risks to Unrepresented Parties form.

 Why do we have DORTS and not Working with a Realtor (WWR)?

 Before we had Disclosure of Representation in Trading Services, we had the Working with a Realtor (WWR) document which fulfilled a similar purpose and was provided by the British Columbia Real Estate Council.
 The June 2018 changes replaced WWR with the DORTS and some other documents (Privacy Notice and Consent) and was in part the ending of Realtors being able to self-regulate.

 The real estate industry regulated itself prior to 2021 with the Real Estate Council that was subsequently amalgamated into the BCFSA which is controlled by the provincial government.

 There are several reasons for the 2018 changes on how Realtors are regulated in BC.

-Prior to the the 2018 updates to how Realtors are regulated in BC, there have been some high profile cases of Realtors doing things they should not have done.
-We also saw prices for real estate in Vancouver increase very quickly. (see below)
+Prior to the the 2018 updates to how Realtors are regulated in BC, there were some high-profile cases of Realtors partaking in unethical activities and a perception they were not punished severely enough.
+We also saw prices for real estate in Vancouver increase very quickly (see below).

-There is some speculation the changes to the Real Estate Services Act was the result of the BC government and media blaming the real estate industry over rapidly rising real estate prices in the Vancouver area.
+There is some speculation that the changes to the Real Estate Services Act and the ending of self regulation of the real estate industry were the result of the BC government and media blaming the real estate industry over rapidly rising real estate prices in the Vancouver area and across British Columbia.